St. Louis Brown Stockings: Aftermath of the scandal and the resurrection of the Brown Stockings (1878–1881)

-Despite the team disbanding after the 1877 season, five members of that team – second baseman/manager Mike McGeary, outfielder Ned Cuthbert, shortstop Dickey Pearce, third baseman Joe Battin and pitcher Joe Blong all comprised a team, also called the Brown Stockings, to informally play in 1878.
+Despite the team disbanding after the 1877 season, five members of that team – second baseman/manager Mike McGeary, outfielder Ned Cuthbert, shortstop Dickey Pearce, third baseman Joe Battin and pitcher Joe Blong stayed together and informally played under the Brown Stockings name in 1879.
 However, at this time, popularity for baseball was low, and St. Louis Republican sportswriter Al Spink sought ways to bring back popularity for baseball in St. Louis.

 The 1879 team started off by winning 24 of their first 25 games.
 However, the team encountered a different kind of problem.
 The Brown Stockings could not match their 1875 attendance average of around 2,300 per game due to their complete domination of the local amateur clubs; they averaged well under one thousand in that year after attendance fall offs between those two years.
 To avert the issue, they played more competitive teams from out of town.
 In spite of narrowing the competitive gap, St. Louis kept winning, and, as a result, more and more fans started showing up later in the year.

 The 1880 season was another polar season mixed with antipathy and surging fever.
 August Solari, who leased Grand Avenue Park, was on the last year of the lease and the gate receipts did little to dissuade him from forgoing resigning the lease.
 In fact, he threatened to dismantle the ballpark.
 Cuthbert, who also worked for Von der Ahe at his Golden Lion Saloon, urged him to promote the team more.
 At this time, Von der Ahe still had not made the full realization of baseball's popularity.
 For months, it was Cuthbert talking about baseball with Von der Ahe, who understood very little about the actual game, that he began to realize its significance because of its profitability.